agermanidis/Antipersona/README.md

 It might be the case that one identity is not enough to express our individuality anymore.
 That the idea of cultivating a singular, specific identity has become outdated.
+In which case the question
-Why can’t identities travel across bodies and become a commons, so that everybody can enjoy each identity's unique privileges?
+arises: why can’t identities travel across bodies and become a commons, so that everybody can enjoy each identity's unique privileges?

 Antipersona is a radical attempt at redistributing this kind of “identity wealth.”
 It is an iPhone app that makes extensive use of the